rpattn/go_cmms/docs/invites.md

 ### Config
 - `frontend.url`: the public origin of your frontend (e.g., `https://app.example.com`).
-- `frontend.api_route`: the path prefix on the frontend that proxies to the backend (default `/api/backend`).
-Used to build acceptance links that route through your frontend.
+- `frontend.api_route`: the path prefix on the frontend that proxies to the backend (default empty).
+If set (e.g., `/api/backend`), it is used when building acceptance links so they route through your frontend.

 ## Static Pages